itsdax/Runescape-Web-Walker-Engine/README.md

 ##Visualization of the server generating a path from point A to point B (Slowed Down)
 Our algorithm limits itself to only the regions that will lead towards the destination.
 This is how we will generate paths in the fastest time possible.
+UI is coded on a canvas in JavaFX.
+Code is not included in this repository.

 <p align="center">
   <img src="http://i.imgur.com/ZD7hKWZ.gif"/>